Learning from God

 Listen!
 Your watchmen lift up their voices, and together they shout for joy.
 For every eye will see when the Lord returns to Zion.”
 Isaiah 52:6-8 BSB

 Enough of frightening people into conversion rather than drawing them in love into the kingdom of God.
 Enough bad news!
-All God’s news is yes and amen as we await more of His kingdom to unfold within us to flow out from the Zion saints in a mighty river to others.
-We are destined to see His truth in love in increasing clarity as we learn increasingly of God’s spirit and truth.
+All God’s news is yes and amen as we seek to learn more from God, awaiting more of His kingdom to unfold within us to flow out from the Zion saints in a mighty river to others.
+We are destined to see His truth in love in increasing clarity as we learn dailyof God’s spirit and truth.
 He desires it to be so: